VHonzik/secret-histories/README.md

 ## Licensing

 I do not own the rights for Cultist Simulator game, its assets and the excellent fictional world it takes place in.
 This is a fan project to try and play with my boardgame group of friends.
 The majority of assets for the cards were ripped out of the PC game and occasionally modified to suit this boardgame needs.
 On the other hand, they are also available publicly at the [Cultist Simulator wiki](https://cultistsimulator.fandom.com/).
-If you are from Weather Factory and reading this, let's figure out a kickstarter and publishing deal!
+If you are from Weather Factory and reading this, let's figure out a kickstarter!